digitalfabrik/integreat-app/fastlane/README.md

 ```
 fastlane ios appstoreconnect_upload
 ```
-Delivers the app to App Store Connect.
+Deliver the app to App Store Connect.
 The app is submitted for review and released automatically.
 ### ios testflight_upload
 ```
 fastlane ios testflight_upload
 ```
-Delivers the app to TestFlight for Testers.
+Deliver the app to TestFlight for testers
 ### ios notify_release
 ```
 fastlane ios notify_release